Japec Jakopin: Other activities

 Jakopin was engaged in promoting new ideas in naval design, especially in the area of hybrid boat propulsion and environment friendly technologies, through lectures, public presentations and work in professional associations such as the Slovenian Academy of Engineering.
 In October 2021 he won three gold medals in the freediving world championship in Kaş, Turkey in the category over 70 years: in constant weight monofin dive, in free immersion and in constant weight bifin dive.
 As of 2021 Jakopin held three world records in the above category, in free immersion, bifin and monofin classes.

 At the Freediving Indoor World Championship 2022, in June in Belgrade, Serbia he repeated the achievement from Kaş in Masters 70+ category, in Bifins (164 m), Monofin (186 m) and Static apnea (7 minutes 6 seconds) disciplines.
 In 2022 these results were the world records for the category.
 In Monofin and Static apnea they were also the best for all groups over 50 years of age.

+During the CMAS Finswimming World Masters Championship on June 25 and 26, 2023 in Cairo, Egypt, Jakopin won four gold medals in 70-74 age group: 50 meter surface swimming with monofin (SF), 50 and 100 meter bi-fins (BF), and 50 meter apnoea with monofin (AP).
+The results achieved in 50 m BF (27.15 s), 100 m BF (1 m 2.78 s) and 50 m AP (21.70 s) were world records for the age group.
+At the Mediterranea Cup (September 7 to 10 2023) in Cefalu, Italy, he ranked 4th over all age groups in the CWT discipline with a dive to 80 m.
+Also in 2023, at the CMAS 6th Freediving Outdoor World Cup from October 7 to 15 in Kalamata, Greece, he achieved two world records in the Masters 70+ age group (M5) : constant weight bifin dive (76 m), and constant weight monofin dive (75 m).

+At the CMAS Freediving Outdoor World Championship 2024 (October 2nd to 13th) in Kalamata, Greece, Jakopin won gold medals in the 70+ Masters age group in CWT, CWTB and FIM disciplines, and established a CWTB world record for his age group with a dive to 77 m.
+In 2025, on April 19 he achieved a pool DNF (dynamic no fins) result of 100.5 m at Slovenian national championship in Maribor, and on November 3 43 m in CNF (constant no fins) depth discipline at Egyptian national championship in Dahab; both results were better than world records of the time in the 70+ age group but not ratified by CMAS since they were not achieved at World Championships.
+In 2025 Jakopin was ranked 98th of the male freedivers, regardless of age, and 3rd Slovenian freediver.